 To begin, extra virgin olive oil is similar to wine in many ways, for example, Merlot wine is named after its grape variety.
-When only one single variety of olives are crushed to make the olive oil, we call it a mono-varietal (or cultivar) olive oil, for example, Arbequina olive oil.
+When only one single variety of olives are crushed to make the olive oil, we call it a mono-varietal (or cultivar) olive oil, for example, Arbequina extra virgin olive oil.

 It is important to know which variety is used in producing the olive oil because, first and foremost, each olive variety has unique characteristics that will influence the aroma, taste and partly intensity (strong, medium or delicate) of the olive oil it produces.
 Knowing the varietal can help us buy the right kind of olive oil to suite our own taste preference, and meet our culinary needs.

 Second, each olive variety contains certain amount of polyphenols and mono-unsaturated fats that can be forced out of the olives during oil extraction.
 Some olives naturally produce higher polyphenols and mono-unsaturated fats and some are lower.